Stephen Fleming [cv]

 max.rollwage.16 [at] ucl.ac.uk

-Positions available!
-Contact Steve (stephen.fleming [at] ucl.ac.uk) for details
+Position available!
+Contact Steve (stephen.fleming [at] ucl.ac.uk) for more details.

 shaima.alsuwaidi.16 [at] ucl.ac.uk

 Shaima studied for a Bachelors in Chemical Engineering before joining the MSc in Neuroscience programme at UCL.
-She is working with Marion on a project using fMRI to examine domain-general computations supporting changes of mind.
+She is working with Marion on a project examining how prior experience affects confidence judgments.

 steven.chau.16 [at] ucl.ac.uk